jroakes/NodeRank/README.md

 # NodeRank
-Content Extraction using the PageRank algorithm to find the element containing the best content.
+Web Content Extraction using the PageRank algorithm to find the element containing the best content.